Where are my files?

 . references the current folder, and the folder name

-references the parent folder.
+references the parent folder inside that path.
 If your current folder is

 example, the path name